-- Email the school to obtain a copy of the Application for Extended Leave Travel - Have the form completed by your parents and returned to the Principal; - Attach a copy of the itinerary or airline tickets; and - You may need to make an appointment to discuss your proposed absence from school with the Principal.
+- Obtain a copy of the Application for Extended Leave Travel form from the Hunters Hill High School website or you can request a copy of the form by emailing the school. - Have the form completed by your parents and returned to the Principal; - Attach a copy of the itinerary or airline tickets; and - You may need to make an appointment to discuss your proposed absence from school with the Principal.